nikiwright/theskateproject-website/README.md

 # theskateproject-website
-website for 'The Skate Project'
+This is a website for 'The Skate Project'

+The Skate Project is a social app to help skaters find skate spots near them.